justjam2013/homebridge-virtual-accessories/README.md

 ## Adding an external accessory in the Home app

-When you add an external accessory and restart Homebridge, you should see a similar message in the logs, with the code required to pair the speaker accessory in the Home app:
+When you create an external accessory and restart Homebridge, you should see a similar message in the logs, with the code required to pair the accessory in the Home app:
-`Please add [My Speaker/Television XXXX] manually in Home app.
-Setup Code: XXX-XX-XXX`
+> Please add [My *ExtDevice* XXXX] manually in Home app.
+Setup Code: XXX-XX-XXX

 To add an external accessory in the Home app follow these steps:
 1. In the Home app, tap the + simbol in the upper left and select `Add accessory` in the dropdown menu